 See our boutique hotel deals

-Early booking offer: more than 60 days in advance
+Early booking offer: more than 30 days in advance with breakfast

 Areas in Basque Country

 The Basque Country owes its greenery to the fact it’s one of Spain’s damper regions – the Atlantic fronts bring wind and drizzle throughout the year.
 July and August are driest, hottest and busiest, so aim for May or September – but still pack an umbrella.

 PlanesSeven miles outside the city centre, Bilbao’s architecturally impressive Sondika airport is the largest in the region, with direct flights to a number of European hubs, including London Stansted via EasyJet.
 A half-hourly bus takes travellers into the city; taxis cost around €20.
 There are smaller airports at San Sebastián and Vitoria, and, on the French side of the border, Biarritz airport has connections to London Gatwick and other UK cities.

 BoatsP&O operates a leisurely paced car ferry between Portsmouth and Bilbao and Brittany Ferries pootle between Plymouth, Portsmouth and Santander.

 TrainsVitoria is on the daily Paris-Madrid sleeper line and Bilbao’s Estación de Abando is connected with larger towns throughout Spain by the Renfe network.
 The Basque Country is criss-crossed with smaller, more scenic railways, linking Bilbao, San Sebastián, Guernica, and Hendaye on the French side of the border with smaller towns along the coast.

 AutomobilesUnless you remain city-bound, hiring a car is ideal for village-hopping through the Basque countryside and motoring through the mountains.
 Avis (www.avis.com) have desks at Bilbao and Biarritz airports.